teradaangelina879/qortal/Q-Apps.md

 - Deploy ATs (smart contracts)
 - Send QORT or any supported foreign coin

 In addition to the above, qortalRequest() also supports many read-only functions that are also available via direct core API calls.
-Using qortalRequest helps with futureproofing, as the core APIs can be modified without breaking functionality of existing Q-Apps.
+Using qortalRequest() helps with futureproofing, as the core APIs can be modified without breaking functionality of existing Q-Apps.

 ### Making a request

-Qortal core will automatically inject a `qortalRequest()` javascript function to all websites/apps, which returns a Promise.
+Qortal core will automatically inject the `qortalRequest()` javascript function to all websites/apps, which returns a Promise.
 This can be used to fetch data or publish data to the Qortal blockchain.
 This functionality supports async/await, as well as try/catch error handling.

 ```
 async function myfunction() {